Statistics

 Co-op Work Term Requirements

 All Double Degree program Co-op students must take MGTA38H3 prior to commencement of their first work term.
-Students are advised to consult regularly with the Academic Supervisors, or the Program Director, if they have questions regarding course selection and scheduling.
+Students are advised to consult regularly with the Assistant Director or the Academic Directors, if they have questions regarding course selection and scheduling.
 It is however the students' individual responsibility to ensure that they have completed the correct courses to make them eligible for each work term and that they have correctly completed program and degree requirements for graduation.

 Students who apply after the first year and are successful in receiving a June offer will be expected to complete a Co-op Advancing Your Career Exploration (AYCE) course beginning in the third week of June, and continuing throughout the summer.